owntone/owntone-server/README.md

 devices that are password-protected, the device's AirPlay name and password must be given in the configuration file.
 See the sample configuration file for the syntax.

+## Chromecast

+Chromecast support is currently experimental.
+It requires that forked-daapd was built with "--enable-chromecast".

+forked-daapd will discover Chromecast devices available on your network.
+There is no configuration to be done.
+This feature relies on streaming the audio in mp3 to your Chromecast device, which means that mp3 encoding must be supported by your ffmpeg/libav.
+See [MP3 network streaming](#MP3-network-streaming-(streaming-to-iOS)).

 ## Local audio output